swarve/ayearlessordinary.com/_drafts/2015-07-07-santa-cruz.md

 Situated inland from the coast is the city Huaraz, a base for organising many different types of activities in and around the mountains.
 We arrived in the evening one night with the intention of heading off first thing the next morning to being the <a href="https://en.wikipedia.org/wiki/Alpamayo" target="_blank">Alpamayo</a> circuit trek.
 This is a trek that includes 75% of the Santa Cruz trek, and then proceeds off in a different direction to loop back around the valley on the other side of the <a href="https://en.wikipedia.org/wiki/Alpamayo" target="_blank">Alpamayo</a> peak.

+The planned trek around Alpamayo had us walking 8-10 days at altitudes between 3000-4900m.
+9-10 days worth of food meant our bags were heavy with food, weighing in at around 17-20kg each.

 <!--<iframe width='100%' height='500px' frameBorder='0' src='https://a.tiles.mapbox.com/v4/swarve.mlj1ip93/attribution,zoompan,zoomwheel,geocoder,share.html?access_token=pk.eyJ1Ijoic3dhcnZlIiwiYSI6Indra1RSUTQifQ.eCLHjdJ74bBiyAKDeiclTA'></iframe>-->